Frequently Asked Questions

 Who uses a PEO?

-Any business can fond value in a PEO relationship.
-Increasingly larger businesses are also finding value in a PEO arrangement, because PEOs offer robust web0based HR technologies and expertise in HR management.
+Any business can find value in a PEO relationship.
+Increasingly larger businesses are also finding value in a PEO arrangement, because PEOs offer robust web based HR technologies and expertise in HR management.
 PEOs can partner with companies that have 500 or more employees and work in conjunction with their existing human resources department.
 PEOs clients include different types of business ranging from accounting firms to high-tech companies and small manufactures.
 A broad range of professionals, including doctors, retailers, mechanics, engineers and plumbers, also benefit from PEO services.

 How does a PEO arrangement work?

 Once a client company contracts with a PEO, the PEO will then co-employ the client's worksite employees.
 In the arrangement among a PEO, a worksite employee and a client company, there exists a co-employment relationship, which involves a contractual allocation and sharing of employer responsibilities between the PEO and the client pursuant to a client service agreement (CSA).
 The PEO typically remits wages and withholdings of the worksite employees and reports, collects and deposits employment taxes with local, state and federal authorities.
 The PEO also issues the Form W-2 for the compensation paid by it under its EIN.
 The client company retains responsibility for and manages product development and production, business operations, marketing, sales, and service.
 As co-employer, the PEO will often provide a complete human resources and benefit package for worksite employees.

 Why would a business use a PEO?